The Zone is a tabletop rpg about doomed journeys into magical mutational horror—think Annihilation & Stalker.

 The Zone is a tabletop RPG for 1-6 players about lost souls on a surreal play-to-lose journey to the center of an alien place that manifests their phobias and obsessions until everyone mutates and only one survives.
 Inspired by Annihilation, Stalker, Roadside Picnic, and the SCP Foundation.

-Hundreds of expeditions have entered the digital version of The Zone since its launch and the boxed physical edition coming to Kickstarter this Sep 27th!
+Hundreds of expeditions have entered the digital version of The Zone, and the fall 2022 Kickstarter raised $317,335 from 3,461 backers.
+The boxed physical edition is now coming in 2023.

 - ⏭ Plays right out of the box with zero prep (in a 2-3 hours!)